Exploring Computer Science would like to introduce you to:

 An Electronic Textiles Unit in Exploring Computer Science

 In our new curriculum unit, students explore electronic textiles (e-textiles): articles of clothing, accessories, or home furnishings with embedded electronic and computational elements.
 This curriculum is an alternate for Unit 6: Robotics.
 After conducting various studies on curriculum design, teaching strategies, student learning, and portfolio designs, this unit is ready for download and classroom implementation by ECS teachers.
+It is intended to be an alternate unit to either unit 5 or 6.

 To make electronic textiles (e-textiles), students first imagine and journal about the project they wish to make, then design circuits that connect a programmable Arduino-based microcontroller with sensors and actuators such as lights and speakers.